At the end of last year I developed a skin infection.

 Clove is a well-known antiseptic, antifungal, antibacterial and insecticidal used commonly for oral health, as it’s proven to be very effective against bacteria that cause conditions like gum disease, due to its antimicrobial properties.

-However, research has found that clove water extract may be effective against many different kinds of bacteria, such as S. aureus and E. coli.
+Research has found that clove water extract may be effective against many different kinds of bacteria, such as S. aureus and E. coli.

 Lots of love,